-The consolidated financial statements incorporate the assets and liabilities of all subsidiaries of Elementos Limited ("Company" or "parent entity") as at 30 June 2019, and the results of all subsidiaries for the year then ended.
+The consolidated financial statements incorporate the assets and liabilities of all subsidiaries of Elementos Limited ("Company" or "parent entity") as at 30 June 2020, and the results of all subsidiaries for the year then ended.
 Elementos Limited and its subsidiaries together are referred to in these financial statements as "the Group" or "the consolidated entity".

-The names of the subsidiaries are contained in Note 19.
-All subsidiaries have a 30 June financial year end and are accounted for by the parent entity at cost.
+The names of the subsidiaries are contained in Note 20.
+All subsidiaries are accounted for by the parent entity at cost.